inikulin/publish-please/README.md

 npx publish-please --dry-run
 ```

-This example shows up that you are about to push your test files to the registry:
+The following example shows that you are about to push your test files to the registry:

 ![dry-run-demo-with-errors](media/dry-run-with-errors.gif)